 - Interface: Do you find the interface easy to use?
 Does the program organize and track your invoices in a way that makes sense to you?

-These invoicing features are the most basic, but a good accounting app should also include options like cash flow management tools, financial reports, and even tax assistance.
+These invoicing features are the most basic, but a good accounting app should also include options like cash flow management tools, the ability to run monthly financial reports, and even tax assistance.
 Some programs even offer dedicated bookkeepers at certain subscription levels.
 It’s best to go with a program that can do all of this together rather than relying on several different systems to handle your business’s financials.

 Because most accounting apps allow you to create an account for free, you can sign up for several to get a feel for the way each one works before making a decision.
-Every program has its pros and cons, so look for one that’s right for your business needs.
+Every program has its pros and cons, so look for accounting software that’s best for your business.
 The easier it is for you to use, the more likely you’ll stick with it.